 For years, the Marxist-Leninist terrorist Ilich Ramírez Sánchez was one of the most wanted men in the world and by the time he was captured in Sudan, on this day in 1994, he had assassinated secret agents, masterminded a bombing campaign and taken 60-70 innocents hostage at an oil conference.

 The media dubbed him "the Jackal" after Frederick Forsyth's classic thriller The Day of the Jackal.
 Today he is serving two life sentences, a fact for which we should all be grateful, as it provides the perfect excuse for a classic long drink, the Jack Collins.

-In China and beyond, today's the day when folk celebrate the Hungry Ghost festival and, according to Chinese Buddhism, the spirits of the ancestors come back from the grave to visit the living.
+In China and beyond, today's the day when folk celebrate the Hungry Ghost festival and, according to Buddhism, the spirits of the ancestors come back from the grave to visit the living.

 Traditionally, offerings are made to the spirits.
 Folk cook up food and buy fake banknotes to burn.
 Some Chinese make offerings to the King of Hell, while some believers send lanterns down the river to guide the spirits home.
 In Malaysia and Singapore, however, today is more about live shows.
 Traditional music and dances are performed - often, in the finest Malaysian tradition, by heavily made-up pub singers in micro-minis and spangles.

 If you (or your ancestors) need a little livening up today, we recommend you join us in a Chinese Whisper, a distinctly Asian blend of lychee and fresh ginger.

 All editorial and photography on diffordsguide.com is copyright protected